 Moreover, take a look at the south side and see the Tolo Channel and the north side of Sai Kung and Ma On Shan.
 It certainly doesn’t feel like this is part of Hong Kong as it is so peaceful and quiet.

 Last peak at Cheung Pai Tung

 The path continues to the last triangulation station at Cheung Pau Tung.
-It is the highest point of this mountain range but there isn’t much to see.
+It is the highest point of this mountain range, but there isn’t much to see.
 But nonetheless, it is a good shady spot for a bit of rest.

 Plover Cove Reservoir Sub Dam

 First, you’ll see the sub dam where you must walk across the straight path.
-When you reach the end, don’t hike up the small mountain, keep walking on the left side.
-It will bring to you the other side of the Plover Cove Reservoir sub dam.
+When you reach the end, don’t hike up the small mountain; keep walking on the left side.
+It will bring you to the other side of the Plover Cove Reservoir sub-dam.

 Follow the flat path in Pak Sha Tau

 The flat path continues and winds through Pak Sha Tau, the last island at the end of the Plover Cove Reservoir Country Trail.